RuntimeTools/appmetrics/README.md

 You should start your application using the `node` command as usual (**not** `node-hc`).

 You must call `require('appmetrics');` *before* the require statements for any npm modules you want to monitor.
 Appmetrics must be initialized first so that it can instrument modules for monitoring as they are loaded.
-If this is a problem due to the structure of your application you can require the module on the node command line with -r to make sure it is pre-loaded:
+If this is a problem due to the structure of your application you can require the module on the node command line by using -r or --require or by setting NODE_OPTIONS as described above to make sure it is pre-loaded.

-`> node -r appmetrics myapp.js`

 Once you have loaded appmetrics you can then use the monitoring object to register callbacks and request information about the application:
 ```js